 3 Whatever case applies (2.1, 2.2 or 2.3), the patent holder has to provide a written statement to be filed at ITU-TSB, ITU-BR or the offices of the CEOs of ISO or IEC, respectively, using the appropriate "Patent Statement and Licensing Declaration" Form.
 This statement must not include additional provisions, conditions, or any other exclusion clauses in excess of what is provided for each case in the corresponding boxes of the form.

 APPENDIX 2

-PATENT STATEMENT AND LICENSING DECLARATION FORM FOR ITU-T/ITU-R RECOMMENDATION | ISO/IEC DELIVERABLE
+PATENT STATEMENT AND LICENSING DECLARATION FORM FOR ITU-T or ITU-R RECOMMENDATION | ISO or IEC DELIVERABLE